Monthon-Paul/Monthon-Paul/README.md

 ### Greetings, My name is Monthon Paul

-Currently Studying at the University of Utah in Computer Engineering.
+Recent grad at the University of Utah in Computer Engineering.

-I am interested in Computer System design or Computer Architecture, my plan is to attend Grad school some day.
+I am interested in Computer Systems or Computer Architecture, my plan is to attend Grad school some day.

-I'm currently interested in finding an Internship in Software Development, FullStack, or System Engineering.
+Right now I'm currently working as a Computer Scientist at Hill AFB.

 reach me by email at PaulMonthon127@gmail.com message me on <a href="https://www.linkedin.com/in/monthon-paul-47a8a323a/">linkedin</a>.